JenniferLang1921/Binge-Watcher/README.md

 ## Description

-Binge-Watcher is a website that allows users to login, and make individual queue's to store their favorite Netflix, Hulu, and Amazon Prime movies and tv shows in.
-They may also leave reviews and read reviews about the movies and tv shows written by other users.
+Binge-Watcher is a website that allows users to search for movies.

 Backend Technologies Used:  Node.js, Express, mySQL Database, Sequilize, Authentication with JSON, Express, MVC File Structure, Nightmare Testing, Mocha Testing,